 The Provincial Accountant General (AG) offices, located in provincial capitals, are responsible for keeping the Provincial Accounts.
-The Detailed Accounts data for Federally Administered Tribal Areas (FATA) is kept with the FATA Secretariat located in Peshawar.

 In December 2000, the New Accounting Model, which includes the new Chart of Accounts (CoA), was prescribed by the Auditor General of Pakistan under the Project to Improve Financial Reporting and Auditing (PIFRA).
 The new CoA is expected to provide a uniform basis for classification of Receipts, Expenditures, Assets, Liabilities and Equity through elements such as: